The Packaging Society Board Member profiles

-Alison Vincent is Managing Director at AVA packaging solutions – an independent partner to retailers, brand owners, packer/fillers and design agencies that helps clients with specialist innovation, design and development together with material and cost reductions plus packaging and sourcing strategies.
+Alison Vincent is Founder and Managing Director of AVA packaging solutions - an independent partner to retailers, brand owners, packer/fillers and design agencies - helping clients with specialist innovation, design and development, cost savings and packaging/sourcing strategies.

-In addition Alison offers leadership and guidance for packaging departments, ensuring they have optimal strategy, resources, structure, roles and responsibilities and processes to effectively deliver the packaging requirements of clients.
+Alison also offers leadership and guidance for packaging departments, ensuring they are optimised to effectively deliver client packaging requirements.

 Keith has been involved in the world of packaging for more than fifty years.
 Management roles within Ilford and Boots have led on to a career in consultancy.
 Mintel is a major client, and Keith helped to organise their GNPD packaging section.
 Keith is a Fellow of the Institute, a past chairman of Council of the former IOP and a Trustee of the Institute.
 A Chartered Scientist and Chartered Environmentalist, he is also on the main Council of IOM3.

 Keith organised the Packaging Section of Materials congress 2005 and is on the Institute's ITP Board, the Surface Engineering committee, Energy Materials Group, Sustainability Group and is involved with Smart Materials (KTN).
 He has provided numerous articles on packaging and acts as the co-ordinator for the Packaging Summer School held annually in the UK for Michigan State University.